AusLuke/Checker-Wars/README.md

 # Checker-Wars
-Project and detailed system and object design document for an online multiplayer game Checker Wars
+Detailed system and object design specification document for an online multiplayer game Checker Wars